 Klezmer is popular all over Europe.
 Thanks to the internet and You Tube, I know that Lviv has a yearly Klezmer festival featuring local talents and great bands from surrounding countries.
 It's popular in Paris, where I live.
 But I believe this popularity is rather recent.
 Maybe around 20 years old.
 After World War II it had disappeared here in Europe.
 The spark was kept alive in America and rekindled in the 1970's and exported back to Europe.
 It reminds me of the story of the French Bordeaux wines.
 From 1875 to 1892 all of the French Bordeaux vineyards were ruined by an infestation of Phylloxera fungus.
 The region's wine industry was rescued by importing pest resistant American rootstock that had originally come from France.
 All the Bordeaux vines that exist today are a product of that action..."

-"The Lviv National Gallery of the Lviv National Art Gallery delivered a lectureDr.
-Vita Susak Art (1907-2012): The Collection and Urban History."
+Dr. Vita Susak of The Lviv National Art Gallery delivered a lecture "The Lviv National Gallery of Art (1907-2012): The Collection and Urban History."